The Cache object is used to cache the X-Particles system.

 The folder on disk where the emitter data files are stored.
 If this field is empty a warning message is displayed and no caching will take place.

-This parameter allows you to enter an alternative folder for reading cache files.
+This parameter enables you to enter an alternative folder for reading cache files.
 For example, if sending files to a render farm this can be set to the folder to use on the render farm, or if using a mixture of Windows and OSX rendering nodes this can be set to give the correct path for either Windows or OSX (i.e. for the opposite OS to the one given in 'Folder').
 This is required since the way folder paths are constructed is different in the two operating systems.

 Here you can specify the separator to be used when building cached file names.
 The default is an underscore so this will result in file names such as xpEmitter_000001.xpc, xpEmitter_000002.xpc, etc.